kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 This command will save a visualisation of the `__default__` pipeline as a JSON file called `my_shareable_pipeline.json`.

-To visualise the JSON file:
+To visualise the JSON file, type the following to load it from the terminal:

 ```bash
 kedro viz --load-file my_shareable_pipeline.json